Ultimate Music Festival Survival Guide

 “The difference between an ordeal and an adventure is attitude.”

 The mud may ruin your shoes.
 The sun may come up at 7:45 every morning forcing you out of what little sleep you got.
 Don’t fixate on the small negatives that may pop up but instead soak in the new experiences that a music festival has to offer.

 Standing for hours on end, feet covered in blisters, dumping gallons of timidly cold water over sun speckled skin to wash off the yesterday, creates an intense moment of surreal bliss.
 A bliss I hardly would have thought would occur among an absence of air conditioning, real toilets, real showers, nor real beds.

 As you become fully absorbed in the festival each day, the outside world will slowly begin to recede from memory for a brief period of time.
 Take this opportunity to unplug from reality and immerse yourself in the music and people also enjoying the festival alongside you.

 Before you know it, you’ve survived your first camping music festival

 Did we miss anything in our music festival survival guide?
-Share your own music festival survival tips below!
+Share your own music festival survival tips below in the comments!